15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 12. PAY A VISIT TO TINY LOKRUM ISLAND

-Lokrum Island is worth visiting, it’s the easiest excursion away from Dubrovnik Old Town, you can literally see it from all over the town’s major viewpoints, this iconic island is probably what lured you here in the first place!
+Lokrum Island is worth visiting, it’s the easiest place to visit away from Dubrovnik Old Town’s harbour (it’s so close it feels like an extension of the shore), you can literally see the island from all over the town’s major viewpoints, this iconic and extremely photogenic green island is probably what lured you here in the first place!

-With regular shuttles and a ten-minute journey, visiting the island is really flexible and as it’s tiny, you only need a couple of hours to see it all – and that’s including stopping for lunch or going for a swim on the rocky shoreline, but there are some nude spots, so don’t stray too far!
+With regular shuttles and a ten-minute journey, visiting the island is really flexible and as it’s tiny, you only need a couple of hours to see it all – and that’s including stopping for a drink or bite to eat and taking a dip on the rocky shoreline, but there are some local nude spots, so I wouldn’t stray too far over to the left!

-You’ll also find a cactus garden to wander, roaming peacocks and an oasis-like terrace at the restaurant Eden Garden, next to the Benedictine Monastery, to sip a glass of wine, which was probably my favourite part!
+There’s really not much more to it other than a cactus garden to wander and further inland roaming peacocks and an oasis-like terrace at the restaurant Eden Garden, next to the Benedictine Monastery, to sip a glass of wine and enjoy a quite moment, which is probably my favourite part, particularly if you have timed it well and avoided some of the lunch rush between 12-2pm!

 13. WALK TO LOVRIJENAC FORTRESS VIEWPOINT

-Fort Lovrijenac is one of the main historic landmarks just outside of the Dubrovnik old town walls and it’s another famous Game of Thrones location and stunning viewpoint, which is normally combined with walking along the walls as the ticket includes both places!
+Fort Lovrijenac is one of the main historic landmarks just outside of the Dubrovnik old town wall and it’s another famous Game of Thrones location (Backwater Bay if you’re interested) and stunning viewpoint, which is normally combined with walking along the walls as the ticket includes both places!

-I know there seems to be many viewpoints, but you do get to see the Fortress ruin up close and enjoy a leisurely uphill walk as it sits on a huge rock at the end of Pile Gate towards the West Harbour and offers sweeping views of the city’s sloping walls.
+I know there seems to be many viewpoints, but you do get to see the Fortress ruin up close and enjoy a leisurely uphill walk as it sits on a huge rock at the end of Pile Gate towards the West Harbour and offers sweeping views across the city’s sloping walls, a totally different perspective from anywhere else and one that I found really enjoyable and surprisingly quiet as not many tourists walk this way or this far outside of the old town walls!

 A panoramic view of Dubrovnik Old Town with Lovrijenac Fortress perched on the cliffs above the turquoise Adriatic Sea.